edward-io/timeline-stamp/README.md

 Stamp JPEG photos with GPS coordinates and **correct local timestamps** using your Google Maps `Timeline.json` export.

-Why?
+*Why?*

-Digital cameras often stay on a single timezone (e.g. your home).
+Digital cameras (mirrorless/DSLRs) often stay on a single timezone (e.g. your home) if they lack a GPS unit.
 When you travel, photo **timestamps are wrong** and lack location data.
 That breaks Google Photos search and map view.
 This tool:

 1. Streams your huge `Timeline.json` (no 3rd-party servers, memory-safe)
 2. Matches each photo to the nearest timeline point (default ≤ 60 min)